-In this example we’ll take the first feature (column) from the Wisconsin Breast Cancer data set.
+In this example we’ll take the first feature (column) from the Wisconsin Breast Cancer data set and identify a statistical distribution that can approximate the observed distribution.

 As usual we will start by loading general modules used, and load our data (selecting the first column for our ‘y’, the data to be fitted).